-For measurement period ended June 30, 2017, the total pension liability was determined by rolling forward the June 30, 2016 total pension liability.
-The June 30, 2016 valuation was rolled forward to determine the June 30, 2017 total pension liability, based on following actuarial methods and assumptions:
+For measurement period ended June 30, 2018, the total pension liability was determined by rolling forward the June 30, 2017 total pension liability.
+The June 30, 2017 valuation was rolled forward to determine the June 30, 2018 total pension liability, based on following actuarial methods and assumptions:

-Actuarial Cost Method Entry Age Normal

-Actuarial Assumptions:

-Discount Rate 7.15% Inflation 2.75%

-Salary Increases Varies by Entry Age and Service

-Investment Rate of Return 7.15% Net of Pension Plan Investment and Administrative mortality table used was developed based on CalPERS' specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.

-Expenses; includes Inflation

-Mortality Rate Table Derived using CalPERS' Membership Data for all Funds.
-The

-Post Retirement Benefit Increase Contract COLA up to 2.75% until Purchasing Power Protection

-Allowance Floor on Purchasing Power applies, 2.75% thereafter
+Actuarial Cost Method Entry Age Normal Actuarial Assumptions: Discount Rate 7.15% Inflation 2.50% Salary Increases Varies by Entry Age and Service Mortality Rate Table 1 Derived using CalPERS' Membership Data for all Funds.
+Post Retirement Benefit Increase Contract COLA up to 2.00% until Purchasing Power Protection Allowance Floor on Purchasing Power applies, 2.50% thereafter

-The mortality table used was developed based on CalPERS' specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details on this table, please refer to the 2014 experience study report.
+1The mortality table used was developed based on CalPERS' specific data.
+The table includes 15 years of mortality improvements using Society of Actuaries Scale 90% of scale MP 2016.
+For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.